UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 ![](ps7-resample-nonlinear_files/figure-markdown_github/roomboard_exp_plot-1.png)

 The relationship appears fairly linear, but it looks like the relationship could be quadratic or cubic for some ranges of the x value.
-I will fit a more flexible model using splines.
+I fit a more flexible model using splines below.

 ``` r
 # function to simplify things